Education

 BA, McMaster University, Gerontology and Sociology

-Dr. Berger is an Associate Professor in the Department of Sociology & Anthropology at Nipissing University and an Adjunct Associate Professor in the Department of Health, Aging & Society at McMaster University.
+Further, Dr. Berger is an Associate Professor in the Department of Sociology & Anthropology at Nipissing University and an Adjunct Associate Professor in the Department of Health, Aging & Society at McMaster University.
 She is also an Associate Member of the Gilbrea Centre for Studies in Aging at McMaster University.
 She is the former Chair of the Social Policy and Practice Division of the Canadian Association on Gerontology and the former Leader of the Aging and Paid Work Thematic Committee, part of the Social Sciences and Humanities Research Council of Canada, Population Change and Lifecourse Strategic Knowledge Cluster.